Mister Rogers' Neighborhood season 23

-The following is a list of episodes from the twenty-third season of the PBS series, Mister Rogers' Neighborhood, which aired in late 1992 and early 1993.
+The following is a list of episodes from the twenty-third season of the PBS series, Mister Rogers' Neighborhood, which aired between November 1992 and August 1993.
+The first broadcast of Mister Rogers' Neighborhood was on the National Educational Television network on February 19, 1968.

 Episode 1 (Up & Down)

 Rogers and Mr. McFeely ride an elevator and an escalator in a mall, to compare the differences.
 Lady Elaine accepts the delivery of a hydraulic platform.